Linagee-Name-Registrar/ERC/eip2.md

 	 Linagee names are denoted by the top level domain (TLD) "**.og**".

 2. **Permanent Content Delivery Network**: Linagee Name Registrar enables easy access to permanent website storage by linking assets stored within the Ethereum Virtual Machine (EVM) to Linagee names.
-A prime example is **ecdn.og**, serving as an immutable and irrevocable EthFS Content Delivery Network (CDN) that leverages Linagee's capabilities.
+A prime example is **ecdn.og**, serving as an immutable and irrevocable Ethereum File Storage (EthFS) Content Delivery Network (CDN) that leverages Linagee's capabilities.

 3. **Semi-Permanent Assets in calldata**: Linagee Name Registrar empowers users to point their domain names to semi-permanent assets stored in calldata.
 This feature is explained further in Appendix E.